Deep Face Recognition: A Survey: Face databases and Evaluation Protocols

 \subsection{Training protocols}

-In terms of training protocol, FR model can be evaluated under subject-dependent or independent settings, as illustrated in Fig. \ref{fig23}.
+In terms of training protocol, FR can be categorized into subject-dependent and subject-independent settings, as illustrated in Fig. \ref{fig23}.

+\textbf{Subject-dependent protocol}.
 For subject-dependent protocol, all testing identities are predefined in training set, it is natural to classify testing face images to the given identities.
 Therefore, subject-dependent FR can be well addressed as a classification problem, where features are expected to be separable.
-The protocol is mostly adopted by the early-stage (before 2010) FR studies on FERET \cite{Phillips1998The}, AR \cite{martinez1998ar}, and suitable only for some small-scale applications.
-MS-Celeb-1M is the only large-scale database using subject-dependent training protocol.
+The protocol is mostly adopted by the early-stage (before 2010) FR studies on FERET \cite{Phillips1998The}, AR \cite{martinez1998ar}, and is suitable only for some small-scale applications.
+The Challenge 2 of MS-Celeb-1M is the only large-scale database using subject-dependent training protocol.

+\textbf{Subject-independent protocol}.
 For subject-independent protocol, the testing identities are usually disjoint from the training set, which makes FR more challenging yet close to practice.
-Because it is impossible to classify faces to known identities in training set, subject-independent (generalized) representation is essential.
+Because it is impossible to classify faces to known identities in training set, generalized representation is essential.
 Due to the fact that human faces exhibit similar intra-subject variations, deep models can display transcendental generalization ability when training with a sufficiently large set of generic subjects, where the key is to learn discriminative large-margin deep features.
-Almost all major face-recognition benchmarks, such as LFW, PaSC \cite{beveridge2013challenge}, IJB-A/B/C and Megaface, require the tested models to be trained under subject-independent protocol.
+This generalization ability makes subject-independent FR possible.
+Almost all major face-recognition benchmarks, such as LFW \cite{huang2007labeled}, PaSC \cite{beveridge2013challenge}, IJB-A/B/C \cite{klare2015pushing,Whitelam2017IARPA,maze2018iarpa} and Megaface \cite{kemelmacher2016megaface,nech2017level}, require the tested models to be trained under subject-independent protocol.